Quantum reverse hypercontractivity: its tensorization and application to strong converses: Notations

 \subsection{Hypercontractivity and logarithmic-Sobolev inequalities}

-We showed in Proposition~\ref{prop:contraction} that $\Phi_t$ belonging to a Markov semigroup is contractive, at least for certain values of $p$.
+We showed in Proposition~\ref{prop:contraction} that $\Phi_t$ belonging to a $\sigma$-reversible QMS is contractive, at least for certain values of $p$.
 That is, $\|\Phi_t(X)\|_{p, \sigma}$ is bounded (from above or below depending on whether $p\geq 1$ or $p<1$) by $\|X\|_{p, \sigma}$.
 On the other hand, By part (b) of Corollary~\ref{corol:ent-positive} bounding $\|\Phi_t(X)\|_{p, \sigma}$ by $\|X\|_{q, \sigma}$ when $1\leq q<p$ or $p<q<1$ is a stronger inequality than contractivity.
 Such inequalities are called \emph{hypercontractivity inequalities} or \emph{reverse hypercontractivity inequalities} depending on whether $1\leq q<p$ or $p<q<1$ respectively.
-These inequalities have found a wide range applications in the literature.
+These inequalities have found a wide range of applications in the literature.

 It is well-known that quantum hypercontractivity inequalities stem from quantum \emph{logarithmic-Sobolev} (log-Sobolev) inequalities.
 They are essentially equivalent objects, so proving log-Sobolev inequalities gives hypercontractivity ones.
 The theory of reverse hypercontractivity inequalities have been generalized to the non-commutative case for unital semigroups in~\cite{CMT15}.
-Here we generalize the theory for general Markov semigroups.
+Here we generalize the theory for general QMS.